How is Health and Therapy decided for each individual?

 Is medication administered and managed mainly by the nursing team?

-Medication is administered by a number of different people.
-The nursing staff will mainly manage medication, but support staff are trained to administer medication with support from the nursing team if required.
-Some service-users are able to manage their own medication, with support from our nursing team.
-The nursing team are in charge of administering controlled drugs, for example morphine.
+Our direct care staff are fully trained in the administration of medication and are supported by our nursing team if required.
+Some service-users are able to manage their own medication, with support from trained care staff.
+The nursing team are in charge of administering controlled drugs, for example - morphine.

 Can day clients access health and therapy?